-A mobile learning program can support HR professionals and L&D managers alike by helping them maximize the potential of the most vital business resource: human capital.
+A mobile onboarding program can support HR professionals and L&D managers alike by helping them maximize the potential of the most vital business resource: human capital.

 Recruiting and training new employees can be difficult for any business, and it’s more challenging today than ever before.
 Mobile technology is fueling new business models and workforce dynamics that are further complicating an already complex process.

-Still, efficiently hiring and onboarding new talent is essential for business success.
-Mobile technology may have introduced new challenges, but it’s also provided new opportunities that forward-thinking businesses are beginning to capitalize on.
+Still, efficiently hiring and onboarding new employees is essential for business success.
+Mobile onboarding technology may have introduced new challenges, but it’s also provided new opportunities that forward-thinking businesses are beginning to capitalize on.

 “[Mobile learning is] a kind of learning characterized by the need and ability of the learner to be mobile.”